yudapinhas/helmfiles/charts/jenkins/README.md

 ---

 # 🔧 **Requirements**
-To run this chart successfully, you must provide:

 ## 1️⃣ Helm + Kubernetes Cluster
 - Helm 3.x installed
 - A running Kubernetes cluster (tested on Minikube, EKS, GKE, etc.)